whoami

 gn // get notes

-Zero-dependency markdown notes, synced to WebDAV, GitHub, or Dropbox.
+Zero-dependency markdown notes, synced to WebDAV or GitHub.

 gn is a simple bash script that pulls a markdown note from cloud storage, opens it in $EDITOR, and pushes it back if you changed anything.
-Supports WebDAV (Koofr, Nextcloud, etc.), GitHub, and Dropbox.
+Supports standard WebDAV endpoints (Koofr, TAB.DIGITAL, The Good Cloud) and GitHub.
 No git, no daemons, no heavy apps to install - just curl and a local folder.

 Download